tokenflex/ing

 Cursor doesn't log tokens locally.
 CSV from cursor.com/dashboard → real numbers in your profile.

-• Cursor user — automate it daily
+• Cursor user — automate it hourly

 tokenflexing setup-cursor-auto